-- Up to and including \$150 jackpot or \$5000 added or \$5000 minimum guaranteed - 2 AA judges - Any class AA & AAA judge together. - No person listed on the NCHA probation list will be permitted to judge. - e) All NCHA approved Championship cutting horse contests must be taped or filmed.
-This tape or film must be retained by the show committee for sixty (60) days after the event at
+- Up to and including \$150 jackpot or \$5000 added or \$5000 minimum guaranteed - 2 x AA Judges - Any class AA & AAA Judge together - d.
+No person listed on the NCHA probation list will be permitted to judge. - e.
+All NCHA approved Championship cutting horse

-- f) All NCHA approved events must use official NCHA judges' cards and forward same to the association along with all completed NCHA forms, within fourteen (14) days. - 6.
-Full Financial members, restricted, Youth and day competitors must be allowed to compete in any NCHA affiliated cutting horse contest anywhere in the Commonwealth of Australia. - 7.
+- contests must be filmed.
+This film must be retained by the show committee for sixty (60) days after the event at which filming occurred and shall be available to NCHA upon request.
+A video fee may be charged by the show committee. - f.
+All NCHA approved events must use official NCHA judges' cards and forward same to the association along with all completed NCHA forms, within fourteen (14) days. - Full Financial members, restricted, Youth and day competitors must be allowed to compete in any NCHA affiliated cutting horse contest for which they are eligible if they comply with all conditions of entry. - 7.
 If any charge is to be made other than entry fee, it must be stated as cattle hire or office charge or video fee and be separated from the entry fee.
-This fee is to be charged to all contestants and stated on the affiliation form for publication in the Chatta.
+This fee is to be charged to all contestants and stated on the affiliation form for publication in the Chatta and on the NCHA website.
 The office fee may not exceed the entry fee.
-In all cutting horse contests approved by the NCHA five and one half (5.5) percent of the total entry fees paid plus the appropriate levy as determined by the NCHA, per horse per event must be forwarded to the NCHA.
+In all cutting horse contests approved by the NCHA, five and one half (5.5) percent of the total entry fees paid plus the appropriate levy as determined by the NCHA, per horse, per event must be forwarded to the NCHA.
 No deduction, other than as specified above, shall be made.
 Failure to comply will cause approval of the show to be withdrawn. - 8.
-National Cutting Horse Association competition must be open to any horse, regardless of breed, age, sex, colour, conformation, appearance or previous performance.
-Horses are to be judged on performance only. - 9.
-Approval may be made with the NCHA to run a restricted cutting contest, i.e. where entry is limited by age or sex of the horse, individual breed shows, mare, gelding, stallion, invitation or any event deemed restricted by the NCHA Board of Directors.
-Points or money won in these classes will be designated towards NCHA lifetime earnings but not towards high point awards except for High Point Mare, Stallion & Gelding. - a.
-A show granted restricted cutting horse contest status must adhere to all NCHA approved contest rules (unless special exemption is granted by the NCHA Board of Directors). - b.
-Recognised breed societies are allowed to run one (1) national championship show provided that the cut- ting horse events are judged under NCHA rules for judging cutting horse contests - c.
+National Cutting Horse Association competition must be open to any horse, regardless of breed, age, sex, colour, conformation, appearance, or previous performance.
+Horses are to be judged on performance only. - Approval may be made with the NCHA to run a restricted cutting contest, i.e., where entry is limited by age or sex of the horse, individual breed shows, mare, gelding, stallion, invitation, or any event deemed restricted by the NCHA Board of Directors.
+Points or money won in these classes will be designated towards NCHA lifetime earnings but not towards high point awards, except for High Point Mare, Stallion & Gelding. - A show granted restricted cutting horse contest status must adhere to all NCHA approved contest rules (unless special exemption is granted by the NCHA Board of Directors). - Recognised breed societies are allowed to run one (1) national championship show provided that the cutting horse events are judged under NCHA rules for judging cutting horse contests. - c.
 The events must be affiliated with the NCHA and all NCHA levies will apply.